luckydayteam/code-challenge/ops/README.md

 1. Setup a public GitHub repository 'code-challenge' to host the code.
 2. Use Clouformation, Terraform, or Serverless Framework to setup infrastructure
+3. Setup a [Free-Tier AWS account](https://aws.amazon.com/free/) with your own email and credentials, or use your existing AWS account.
-3. Setup the infrastructure in 'us-west' region.
+4. Setup the infrastructure in 'us-west' region with 't3.nano' EC2 instance.

 ### Bonus Points